Dipolariton propagation in a van der Waals TMDC with {\Psi}-shaped channel guides and buffered channel branches: Abstract

 \section{Abstract}

 Using a computational approach based on the driven diffusion equation for dipolariton wave packets, we simulate the diffusive dynamics of dipolaritons in an optical microcavity embedded with a transition-metal dichalcogenide (TMDC) heterogeneous bilayer encompassing a $\Psi$-shaped channel.
 By considering exciton-dipolaritons, which are a three way superposition of direct excitons, indirect excitons and cavity photons, we are able to drive the dipolaritons in our system by the use of an electric voltage and investigate their diffusive properties.
 More precisely, we study the propagation of dipolaritons present in a MoSe$_2$-WS$_2$ heterostructure, where the dipolariton propagation is guided by a $\Psi$-shaped channel.
 We also consider the propagation of dipolaritons in the presence of a buffer in the $\Psi$-shaped channel and study resulting changes in efficiency.
-By our consideration of a geometrically novel dipolariton channel guide, we introduce novel designs for optical routers at room temperature as well as replicate the dipolariton redistribution efficiencies of previously proposed polaritronic applications.
+We introduce designs for optical routers at room temperature as well as show that system parameters including driving forces of $\approx$2.0eV/mm and electric field angles of sixty degrees optimize the dipolariton redistribution efficiencies in our channel guide.